 The Fire & Burn Foundation is seeking to expand agency capacity to serve the people and communities of the Inland Empire.
 Programs and services of the Foundation are provided free of charge to those we serve.
-To ensure that our programs and services are available to the community, the Foundation Executive Director and Board of Directors are engaged in fundraising activities throughout the year.
+To ensure that our programs and services are available to the community, the Foundation Board of Directors are engaged in fundraising activities throughout the year.
 The agency endeavors to be a “charity of choice” for donors.
 Because the agency operates as a true public benefit agency, there is never a charge for the programs and services we provide.

 Financial resources are used to provide programs, burn survivor support activities, benevolent services and special projects.
 Currently, the Foundation is focused on three distinct but mission-related areas: